nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Once you have familiarized yourself with EduMate, you are now ready to begin customizing the application to suit your preferences and needs!

-**Step 1.** Run `java -jar eduMate.jar`.
+**Step 1.** Run `java -jar edumate.jar`.
 The application window will open and show you where you have left off (if you have tried out `sample` from earlier) <br>

 **Step 2.** On the Command Box, execute `edit n/[YOUR NAME] p/[YOUR CONTACT NUMBER] t/@[YOUR TELEGRAM HANDLE]